nwf/dyna/README.md

     *  expected/       -- Expected output for self-tests.
 Named by program and backend, both.
 * external/
     * damsl-k3         -- The DAMSL K3 tree, tracked as a git submodule.
-    * ekmett-parsers   -- ekmett's parsers combinator library, tracked as a git submodule.
-    * ekmett-trifecta  -- ekmett's trifecta parser combinator library, tracked as a git submodule.
 * src/Dyna/
+    * Analysis         -- The heart of the compiler
+        * Mode         -- A re-implementation of the Mercury mode system
-    * Backend
+    * Backend          -- Compilation to target languages
         * K3           -- An AST and printer for K3, done in finally-tagless style.
         * Python       -- A Python code generator
-    * Backend          -- Compilation to target languages
     * Main             -- Dyna compiler drivers (main and test) and definitions used throughout the pipeline
     * ParserHS         -- the Haskell front-end parser and selftests
     * Term             -- Different representations of terms and utilities
-    * XXX              -- code that should probably go upstream; modules here are named by the upstream package.
+    * XXX              -- code that should probably go upstream or be made freestanding.

 Building
 --------